Sharipov-dev/ThreadTesting/src/main/java/org/example/synchronizedKeyword/README.md

 Inside of MultipleMonitorObjects class, we can use both of the methods inside of the same instance at the same time.
 It can be possible, because synchronized block refers to different objects.
 However, if it refered to the same object, it wouldn't be possible.

+If we look at class Reentrance, it has recursive synchronization.
+So what it actually does, when we call incAndGet method, method incAndGet blocks and waits until inc() is executed and only then it continues performing actions.